kelsey-ek/of7azure/GUIDE/README.md

 ### 1.1 Install docker

 First, you need to get the OpenFrame image to use the AKS service.
-To create the image, you need to install Docker and create your own account.
-Your account will be needed when you push/pull the images in your repository in Dockerhub.
+To create it, you need Docker account and install Docker in your VM.
+Your account will be needed when you push/pull the images in your Dockerhub repository.

 ```bash
 sudo apt-get update